And it sounds quite accurate. Smoking is bad for your body no matter how you look at it.

 Therefore, whatever you do at home, you are looking for the change it causes in your periodontal pocket measurement numbers on your next office visit.

+Or course, every human body is different and no one thing works for every person 100% of the time.
+The only way to know is to try something and watch your results.
 I speak in general terms only here and specific questions about your unique dental health situation should be directed to your dentist or periodontist.
 They can provide advice, diagnosis and treatment.
 This site cannot and does not attempt to do that.

 I thought it would be fun to list these dental health books that are worth reading.
 The authors of these books have challenged the standard preconceived notions about dental health.
 They are all interesting and speak from interesting perspectives.

-1. Root Canal Cover Up - George Meinig, DDS.
+1. Root Canal Cover Up- George Meinig, DDS.
 Dr. Meinig explains one of the biggest problems with root canals.
 If you have or are about to get a root canal, it would be to your benefit to read this book and understand what kind of problems can occur.
 This is wonderful book from a doctor with tons of experience, just like the book above.

 If you care about dental health, this is a must read.
 Same Topic: There is a documentary called "Root Cause" - if you are worried about root canals, whether you have had one or it is being recommended to you, you should probably watch this documentary.